Lord Cathcart (1808 ship): Career

 Lord Cathcart entered the Register of Shipping in 1809 with West, master, T&R Brown, owner, and trade London transport.

 The Register of Shipping reports the following information:

+In 1813 the British East India Company (EIC) had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
+Lord Cathcart's owners applied for a licence on 13 December 1815 and received it that same day.

 Captain Ross sailed Lord Cathcart to Calcutta.
 On Ross's return to Britain, Captain Brown replaced Ross.

 Fate

 On 29 April 1821 as Lord Cathcart, Banks, master, was sailing from London to Quebec, a heavy sea struck her.
 She became so leaky her crew abandoned Lord Cathcart in a sinking condition in position 45°38′N 36°47′W. Neptune, of Jersey, was bound to Newfoundland when she picked up the crew from their boats the next day.
 On 11 May Neptune put the crew on Traveller, which was coming from Jamaica; Traveller took the crew to Leith.